arras-energy/gridlabd/docs/Module/Pypower.md

 reduced by the fractional quantity specified by the `response` property.
 When the load is `OFFLINE`, the values of `S` is zero regardless of the value of `P`.

+## Shunts

+A `shunt` object adds a load in parallel.
+Shunts can be either real or reactive.
+If reactive, the shunt can either

 ## Powerplants